eighttrigrams/eighttrigrams-tutorials/README.md

 "Hello, Daniel!"
 ```

-Adhering to these conventions one can access the application from the repl.
+Adhering to these conventions one can access the application from the REPL.

     examples/greeter-1$ clj
     user=> (require '[greeter :refer :all])